Glasgow Airport: 1960–1970

-1970s to 1990s
+1970s–1990s

-In 1975, the BAA took ownership of Glasgow Airport.
+In 1975 the BAA took ownership of Glasgow Airport.
 When BAA was privatised in the late 1980s, as BAA plc, it consolidated its airport portfolio and sold Prestwick Airport.
-BAA embarked on a massive redevelopment plan for Glasgow International Airport in 1989.
+BAA embarked on a massive redevelopment plan for Glasgow Airport in 1989.

-In the early 1990s, Glasgow became the first UK airport, and one of the first in Europe (after Israel) to screen all baggage.
-Until this time, only 'high risk' flights had their hand luggage and hold luggage checked.
-This was a result of the bombing of Pan Am flight 103 on the 21st December 1988 over the Scottish town of Lockerbie.
+In the early 1990s Glasgow became the first UK airport, and one of the first in Europe (after Israel) to screen all baggage.
+Until this time, only 'high-risk' flights had their hand luggage and hold luggage checked.
+This was a result of the bombing of Pan Am Flight 103 on 21 December 1988 over the Scottish town of Lockerbie.

 An extended terminal building was created by building a pre-fabricated metal structure around the front of the original Basil Spence building, hence screening much of its distinctive Brutalist style architecture from view, with the void between the two structures joined by a glass atrium and walkway.
 Spence's original concrete facade which once looked onto Caledonia Road now fronts the check-in desks.
 The original building can be seen more clearly from the rear, with the mock barrel-vaulted roof visible when airside.

-A dedicated international departure lounge and pier was added at the western side of the building, leaving the facility with a total of 38 gates, bringing its capacity up to nine million passengers per year.
-In 2003, BAA completed redevelopment work on a satellite building (called "T2", formerly the St. Andrews Building), to provide a dedicated check-in facility for low-cost airlines, principally Aer Lingus, Virgin Atlantic and Thomas Cook Airlines until they went into administration.
+A dedicated international departure lounge and pier were added at the western side of the building, leaving the facility with a total of 38 gates, bringing its capacity up to nine million passengers per year.
+In 2003 BAA completed redevelopment work on a satellite building (called "T2", formerly the St Andrews Building), to provide a dedicated check-in facility for low-cost airlines, principally Jet2.com.